-This data print was significantly closer to the midpoint of the target range of the central bank which was between 3% and 6% on annual inflation, which is subsequently parallel with what economists were expecting after a 30-month high of 5.2% in May, during a time when there were increasing concerns that global prices would rise.
+This data point was significantly closer to the midpoint of the target range of the central bank which was between 3%-6% on annual inflation.
+This is subsequently parallel with what economists were expecting after a 30-month high of 5.2% in May.
+During a time when there were increasing concerns that global prices would rise.

 Further analysis and what this means for SA

 Consumer price growth saw increases of at least 1.1% per month, and annual inflation hit a 14-month high in April.
 There were riots, violence, and destruction plaguing two of the busiest provinces in South Africa in July.

 This, combined with rising inflation elsewhere in the world along with steadily increasing oil prices, have resulted in bets of further rises in consumer prices on local soil.

 Because of an existing weak economic environment, clothing inflation is only at 1.6% while food inflation has increased to 7%, electricity has risen to 13.6%, and petrol up to 15.2%, with expectations of sharp rises to 20% within the next month.